miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 My observations about o3... well let me feed this whole article back into it and get its observations. o3?

+---

+## Feeding This Article Back Into o3

-o3: Here’s what I observe from your article and our discussion:
+**o3**: Here’s what I observe from your article and our discussion:

 1. **Tension Between DRY and Explicitness:**
    You’re caught between the appeal of a DRY, centralized BaseFlow (and similar abstractions) and the clarity of a more explicit, “WET” style where every HTMX attribute and workflow step is directly visible.
 You value that immediacy—the one-to-one mapping between a notebook cell and a workflow “card”—but also see the long-term benefits of reusing common patterns (like finalization, revert controls, and the chain reaction logic).